I-2-3-15.Notice of Hearing

 A. When to Mail the Notice of Hearing

-HO staff will also add a copy of the notice of hearing to the claim(s) file.
+HO staff will also add a copy of the notice of hearing to the B section of the claim(s) file.

 B. Verifying the Claimant's Address